ringcentral/ringcentral-api-docs/docs/voice/calculating-call-time-metrics.md

 ### Ring Time - Proceeding Event

-This is a partial event just highliighting the important properties:
+This is a partial event including just the properties relevant for this discussion:

 ```json
 {